computerscienceconcepts/honeypot/README.md

 ```

 ![POST Test](showcase/post%20test.png)
 *POST requests with form data are captured and logged.
-The honeypot never executes the payload - it only records it.*
+The honeypot never executes the payload, it only records it.*

 **Test SSH:**
 ```bash